-The experience of miscarriage, ectopic pregnancy or molar pregnancy can be very distressing, but it doesn't have to be a lonely one.
+Miscarriage can be a distressing experience but it doesn't have to be a lonely one.

 The Miscarriage Association can offer support, help and information.
-You can call our helpline, e-mail, write to us or contact us via our online 'Chat' facility.
+You can call our helpline, email or write to us.

 We can also put you in touch with others who have been through similar losses.
 We have a network of volunteer telephone contacts across the UK.